Early Years Foundation Stage Curriculum Statement

 EYFS IMPACT

-Prior to children starting school, staff speak to the child’s parents, previous settings and read previous learning journeys to gain an understanding of the whole child.
-Since September 2021, we complete the Reception Baseline Assessment (RBA) a statutory assessment.
+assessment.
 This provides a snapshot of where pupils are when they arrive at school and provides a starting point to measure the progress schools make with their pupils between reception and the end of primary school.

 During the first few weeks in Nursery and Reception, staff use ongoing assessments, observations and conversations with the child to develop a baseline.
 This identifies each individual’s starting points in all areas so we can plan experiences to ensure progress towards the national expectation for a good level of development at the end of the Reception year.

-All ongoing observations are used to inform planning and identify children’s next steps.
+Observations are used to inform planning and identify children’s next steps.
 This formative assessment does not involve prolonged periods of time away from the children or excessive paper work.
 Practitioners draw on their knowledge of the child and their own expert professional judgements.
 Practitioners are involved with internal, local authority and MAC moderation events.

 Phonic assessments are carried out regularly to quickly identify pupils that are not making expected progress.
 These children have daily phonics intervention to help them catch up quickly.
 We actively seek parents input to their child’s learning and development and this is used to support practitioner’s judgements.